 Fill in spare time with extra odd jobs using online tools like Fiverr or TaskRabbit.
-There’s a never ending supply of odds and ends that you can help with – from helping with essays to mowing someone’s lawn, taking photographs or babysitting.
+There’s a never-ending supply of things you can do to make money at university – from helping with essays to mowing someone’s lawn, taking photographs or babysitting.

 If you’re a keen cyclist, sign yourself up to a service like Ads on Bikes.
 Create a free account in order to be registered for potential ad placements.
-It’s simple to do online and once you’re accepted, you will be sent ads to stick onto your bike.
-Then you too can make money cycling as normal!
+It’s easy to do online and once you’re accepted, you will be sent ads to stick onto your bike.
+You then make money cycling as you normally would.

-Find out more about making money advertising your bike.
+Find out more about making money advertising on your bike.

-Signing up as a participant in clinical trials can seem risky – but some are much less scary than you might think.
-Psychological trials, for instance, just want to know about your day-to-day experiences.
-Investigate terms carefully before you commit.
+You might think signing up as a participant in clinical trials can seem risky – but some are much less scary than you might think.
+For instance, those in psychological trials simply want to know about your day-to-day experiences.
+Just make sure you investigate terms carefully before you commit.